 Checking Water Level

-Checking the water and scum levels of your septic tank is very important because the tank itself needs accurate amounts of water to properly function.
+Checking the water and waste levels of your septic tank is very important because the tank itself needs accurate amounts of water to properly function.
 If there is too little water in the system, it could cause waste to be removed slower or not at all.
 Too much water can lead to leaks and overflows, while never checking the water can lead to increased levels of scum and dirt at the bottom of your tank.
 Excessive scum can increase clogs and slow overall usage as well.
 Therefore, checking your water and scum levels at home can ensure that your septic tank is prepared for ongoing use.

 Tips and Tricks